-Student panel…..most of the teachers really want to help and for you to do well.
+Student panel…..the teachers really want to help you do well.
 You have to help yourself too.
-Even the strict teachers are okay.
 The LSAs in my lesson are good and help students, even the students who don’t have SEN when they need it.

 Year 10 student….the LSA in my lesson explains what I need to do and helps me with my work.
 She doesn’t do it for me, just shows me how.

 Many children and young people have a special educational need or disability (SEND) at some time during their education.
 A child or young person with SEND may find it harder to learn than other children of the same age.

 - Behavioural or social needs, e.g. difficulty making friends.

 - Concentration difficulties, e.g. Attention Deficit Hyperactivity Disorder (ADHD).

 - A sensory or physical need, which affects a child’s learning, for example blindness or deafness.

 We use a range of methods to identify students who may have special educational and other needs.
 These include: